merlyescalona/ngsphy/README.md

 - if using single gene tree inputs, cite also:
     - Fletcher, W and Yang Z. (2009) *INDELible: A flexible simulator of biological sequence evolution*.
 Molecular Biology and Evolution.
 26 (8): 1879–88.
-    - Sukumaran, J and Holder MT.
-(2010). *DendroPy: A Python library for phylogenetic computing*.
-Bioinformatics 26: 1569-1571.

 # Input/output files